Busting Colorado Bankruptcy Myths

 7. Willie Nelson.
 Even the country singer found himself in dire straits when the government seized his records in 1997.
 Willie had to pay back over $16 million, but he jumped back with a commercial acting gig and a new album.

 8. Mike Tyson.
 The world-famous boxer and actor made $300 million, but after some new cars and a divorce, he filed for bankruptcy in 2003.
-Tyson continues to act in order to better his financial situation.
+Tyson continues to act to better his financial situation.

 9. MC Hammer.
 The singer bought a $1 million mansion in the 90s after the success of “Can’t Touch This.”
 In 1996, however, he filed for bankruptcy after he couldn’t stop spending.
 However, he came back as a pastor who lives on a California ranch.